dpa99c/phonegap-launch-navigator-example/README.md

-Phonegap Launch Navigator Example
+Cordova/Phonegap Launch Navigator Example
 =================================

-This repo contains an example PhoneGap 3 project which illustrates how to launch the native navigation apps on Android and iOS to get driving directions to a desired location.
+This repo contains an example PhoneGap 3 project which illustrates how to launch the native navigation app on Android and iOS to get driving directions to a desired location.

-The Android version uses a custom plugin - [Launch Navigator](https://github.com/dpa99c/phonegap-launch-navigator) - to launch Google Navigator.

-The iOS version doesn't need a plugin as Apple Maps on iOS can be launched using pure Javascript with the *magic* "maps" protocol.

 ## Contents